Why You Should Sell Your Home?

 Few people predict that this year will be a record-breaking year for home prices.

-But relatively speaking, new year might be the best time to put your house on the market.
-Especially if you’re on the fence about selling this year or next, Nick Ron, CEO of House Buyers of America, recommends going with the devil you know rather than the devil you don’t.
+But relatively speaking, the new year might be the best time to put your house on the market especially if you’re on the fence about selling this year or next.
+Nick Ron, CEO of House Buyers of America, recommends going with the devil you know rather than the devil you don’t.

 “I think it’ll be better than 2020 and 2021 – who knows what’s going to happen in those years,” Ron says.